prateekrana24/Database_Querying_Using_SQLite/README.md

 # Database_Querying_Using_SQLite

+This is the final project of the course: Databases and SQL for Data Science with Python from the 13 Part Course: IBM Data Engineering Professional Certificate.

 ## Instructions
 As a hands on Assignment, you will be working on a real world dataset provided by the Chicago Data Portal.
 Imagine, you have been hired by a non-profit organization that strives to improve educational outcomes for children and youth in the City of Chicago.
 Your job is to analyze the census, crime, and school data for a given neighborhood or district.
 You will identify causes that impact the enrollment, safety, health, environment ratings of schools.